top of page

 One such individual was former Milan defensive lineman Paolo Sonzogni, who had the ear of Mutti and convinced the club’s president that the women were in fact “extremely competitive” and possessed “real fight.”

-“It started as American Football, which I still play, but also grew into more teams playing Flag Football which I also love.”
+“It started as American Football, which I still play, but it also grew into more teams playing Flag Football which I also love.”

 How flag football works - watch action from the 2022 World Games.